 Not titled as salvage, non-repairable, rebuilt, or any other equivalent classification

 In select cities, you can rent a car through Express Drive with standard insurance included.
-If you haven't already, upload a photo of your ASE vehicle inspection in the Dashboard.
+Rental vehicles must be rented through the Express Drive program to be approved for use on the Lyft platform.
+If you haven't already, upload a photo of your ASE vehicle inspection in the Lyft Driver app or Dashboard.
+To add documents in the app, tap 'Account' in the main menu, then 'Documents.
 If you don't already have an ASE vehicle inspection, print out this form and bring it to an ASE certified mechanic (see a list of inspection locations here).

-If you're already an approved rideshare driver with an ASE inspection form, you can upload a copy of that form in the Dashboard (you do not need a second inspection).
+If you're already an approved rideshare driver with an ASE inspection form, you can upload a copy of that form in the Lyft Driver app or Dashboard (you do not need a second inspection).